Accessibility Statement

 Health visiting and school nursing

-In Kirklees Health Visitors and School Nursing are a part of the Thriving Kirklees 0-19 Team
+In Kirklees Health Visitors and School Nursing are a part of the Locala 0-19 Team which provides health and care support for young people aged 0-19 (and up to 25 for young people with SEND).

 The Health Visitor and School Nursing Service supports child development and promotes the health of children and young people.
 Locally this is referred to as the Locala 0-19 service.
 Health Visitors and School Nurses are supported by Child Development Practitioners and School Nurse Assistants to deliver the service.